mpytlik-intel/edge-microvisor-toolkit/docs/developer-guide/emt-get-started.md

    EOF
    ```

-3. Update the `cgmanifest.json` file.
-4. Build an image with the package included and test locally.
-5. Upload the tar.gz package to the source package repository after is has been tested locally.

-4. Copy the RPM package files to the building directories and build it.
+3. Copy the RPM package files to the building directories and build it.

    ```bash
    cp helloworld-1.0.tar.gz ./rpmbuild/SOURCES